kobinabrandon/kobinabrandon/README.md

 After studying Mathematics for much of my early adult life, I now build end-to-end machine learning systems (preferably trained on living datasets) that solve problems I care about.
 I genuinely enjoy programming, take immense pride in whatever I'm able to create, and am constantly looking for ways to expand my skills.

-### How I Work
-I impose certain standards upon myself.
-- I only use LLMs when I have specific questions about language features, hypothetical scenarios, programming concepts, or about how functions within a given library work.
-- Whenever possible, I'd prefer to build end-to-end applications.
-This means that I almost always opt for writing modular code in scripts as opposed to Jupyter notebooks.
-I try to restrict my use of notebooks to EDA.
-- I don't use AI coding assistants in my editor.
-These tools often suggest code before one has even had the opportunity to think independently, repeatedly encouraging us to choose their suggestions over our own thoughts.
-I fear that over time, this pattern of behaviour may cause our skills to atrophy.

 ### Active Projects
 - I'm working on a RAG application based on famous works that are in the public domain.
 The [original](https://github.com/kobinabrandon/giants-core) is in Python, and though it isn't complete yet, I'm actively writing a Rust [port](https://github.com/kobinabrandon/giants-of-old) which I hope, will be more featureful.

 ### Deployed Open Source Projects
 - A [system](https://github.com/kobinabrandon/Hourly-Divvy-Trip-Predictor) that provides hourly predictions of the number of arrivals and departures that take place at thousands of locations across Lyft's bikeshare system in Chicago.
 You can interact with it [here](https://melodious-wisdom-production-2431.up.railway.app/).

 ### Archived Open Source Projects
 These are projects that I have deprioritised (usually in favour of something more interesting).
 They will be finished eventually: